npxbr/til/security/README.md

+# Security

-# Passwords
+## Passwords

-## what is the math to get how long password must be?
+- What is the math to get how long password size must be?

 ```
 ceil( logC (H * Y * 31556926) )